 It began to rain just as the parade was starting.
 There were just three bands in the parade but everyone had a lot of fun.
 They passed out beads since the theme was New Orleans and Classic Jazz.
 We enjoyed the Criterion Brass Band with dancer from the UK.

 We decided to stay for the evening so bought a ticket that let us wander among the venues.
 We ate dinner at one of the pizzerias sitting at a table just under the canopy while the rain poured down in front.
-While eating, we enjoyed the jazz of Mama Digdown's Brass Band from the U.S. This year's jazz festival was a tribute to Lionel Hampton and one of the featured bands was the Hampton Tribute Band with a great young jazz vibraphonist.

 No comments: